-A State University of the University System of Georgia Established 1906 Georgia Southwestern State University is an equal opportunity/affirmative action educational institution and as such does not discriminate in any matterconcerning students, employees, or services to its community on the basis of race, color, religion, sex, veteran status, disability, age, or national origin.
+A State University of the University System of Georgia established in 1906, Georgia Southwestern State University is an equal opportunity/affirmative action educational institution and as such does not discriminate in any matter concerning students, employees, or services to its community on the basis of race, color, religion, sex, veteran status, disability, age, or national origin.
 The University is in compliance with all known federal, state, and local regulations regarding nondiscrimination.